csstools/postcss-plugins/packages/postcss-tape/README.md

 ## File name format and test case naming

 Test source files and test case names are related.
-The test case name is expected to be the file basename with the `.css` extension removed.
+The test case name is expected to be the relative file path with the `.css` extension removed.

 Test variants (with different plugin options) are separated by a colon `:`.